-Is CBD from Cannabis the Same as CBD from Cannabis?
+Is CBD from Cannabis the Same as CBD from Hemp?
 Settling the Debate

 You may go ahead and re-read that title now.
 While it may seem like an obvious response or even rhetorical question to ask, this question has been popping up on forums, in dispensaries and independent, specialty natural products stores, within the Cannabis industry and various media platforms.
 We felt it was time to dive in and settle any debate to clear the water.

 The root of this debate is whether CBD (cannabidiol) sourced from low THC (delta-9-tetrahydrocannabinol)/ high CBD strains of Cannabis (typically referred to as industrial Hemp at less than 0.3% THC concentration in aerial parts of the plant) would somehow be considered different or ineffective compared to CBD sourced from higher THC/ low CBD strains of Cannabis (i.e., Marijuana).
 If you’re following the Cannabis discussion nationwide and globally, or if you’re an avid Cannabis Health reader, there is no doubt you’ve heard of CBD—the “other” major, fascinating cannabinoid that has been heralded to possess noneuphoric, anti-inflammatory, anxiolytic, antipsychotic, metabolic health and neuroprotective benefits, amongst others.
 This is in contrast to the physiologic action of THC, and other cannabinoids.
 However, there are over 90 other cannabinoid compounds that have been characterized in Cannabis, the majority of which have yet to be studied more extensively in biological systems.